George Dickerson: Biography

-Dickerson married four times and had five children: two daughters by his first wife, a son by his third wife, a daughter by his fourth wife, and a son born out of wedlock with a Finnish journalist; Finnish film director Dome Karukoski.
+Dickerson married four times and had five children: two daughters by his first wife, a son by his third wife, a daughter by his fourth wife, and a son born out of wedlock with a Finnish journalist.
 He was romantically involved with 1960s supermodel Veruschka.

 Dickerson spoke five languages: English, French, German, Arabic, and Italian.
-While not religious, he claims a belief in God.
+While not religious, he claimed a belief in God.
 He suffered from Crohn's disease.

 Dickerson was a Democrat, and only once voted Republican, for former New York City mayor John V. Lindsay.
 Of his politics, Dickerson said, 'I wasn’t involved in the Civil Rights movement.
 That is a failure on my part.
 I wasn’t really political until I started writing about world affairs for Time.
 I didn’t see my Black friends as black and they sensed that, so the subject didn’t come up between us, as hard as that may be to believe.
 We talked about what close friends talk about when there are no issues between them…struggles with their writing, with their wives…."

 Dickerson died after a long illness in early 2015, surrounded by the people closest to him.
 His death was made public by his son Dome via Facebook on January 13, 2015.